Hernia Mesh

 Hernia Mesh Lawsuits Filed Over Complications

-Thousands of hernia mesh lawsuits accuse manufacturers of producing devices that caused serious complications.
-Four major mesh makers are at the center of separate multidistrict litigations, large court actions that combine similar lawsuits in a single federal court.
+Four major mesh makers are central to separate multidistrict litigations, significant court actions that combine similar lawsuits in a single federal court.
 In MDLs, plaintiffs receive a portion of the settlement award, often based on the severity of their case.

 Active Hernia Mesh MDLs